Claude Code vs GitHub Copilot

 Does Claude Code replace GitHub Copilot?

 Not really.
-They serve different primary use cases.
+They cover different ground.
 Copilot's Tab autocomplete is the fastest way to write new code with AI assistance inside an editor.
 Claude Code is better for autonomous multi-step tasks that span the whole codebase.
-Most developers who use Claude Code still want something for inline completions, whether that's Copilot or a similar tool like Cursor's Tab feature.
+Most developers who use Claude Code still want something for inline completions, whether that's Copilot or a tool like Cursor's Tab feature.

 Which tool is better for junior developers?